 The race car analogy works well to explain the phenomenon of retrograde motion.
 Suppose you are the driver of an inner, faster race car (Earth).
 As you move faster than a slower race car (Jupiter) on an outer track – say, just before passing it – you see the slower car appear to slow down even more as you watch it against the more distant landscape (perhaps a grandstand filled with onlookers).
 Just as you are passing the slower car, you see it appear to reverse its motion and appear to move backward against the grandstand.
 The slowing – and reversed motion – of the slower car is purely geometric illusion.
 The car doesn’t really slow down to let you pass; its driver still wants to win the race and is pushing forward as fast as it can.
 But you are moving faster still, and your faster motion as you pass the other car creates the illusion that it slows and even moves backward for a time.
 You’ve probably seen this happen on a highway many times, as you pass a slower car.

 So Earth and Jupiter are planets on the great racetrack of the solar system.
-For the next several months Jupiter will appear to drift slowly westward among the stars of the constellation Gemini the Twins.
+For the next several months Jupiter will appear to drift slowly westward from the bright Leo star Regulus.
 You guessed it … we’ll soon pass between Jupiter and the sun.

-What’s more, the 2014 opposition of Jupiter will present Jupiter nearest to Earth until the opposition on July 14, 2020.
+The 2014 opposition of Jupiter will present Jupiter nearest to Earth until the opposition on June 10, 2019.

 Bottom line: The giant planet Jupiter begins retrograde, or westward, motion in front of the stars on November 7, 2013.
 Its stationary point, where it is poised motionless in front of the stars, happens on this date.
 Jupiter will move westward until March 6, 2014.
 Its apparent westward motion is caused by the fact that we will pass between Jupiter and the sun on January 5, 2014.
 At that time, Jupiter will be said to be at opposition to the sun.
 This will be Jupiter’s closest opposition until 2020.